lyaguxafrog/jam/docs/jwt/instance.md

 If we specify this flag, we check the same way, for the lifetime of the token.

 ### `check_list`
-If you specify this flag, we do a check for sheets, see [Jam lists documentation](lists/what.md).
+If you specify this flag, we do a check for lists, see [Jam lists documentation](lists/what.md).